Pearson correlation coefficient: Pearson correlation coefficient in quantum systems

+$\mathbb{Cor}(X,Y)$ is symmetric, i.e., $\mathbb{Cor}(X,Y)= \mathbb{Cor}(Y, X)$, and its absolute value is invariant under affine transformations.

 Decorrelation of n random variables

 It is always possible to remove the correlations between all pairs of an arbitrary number of random variables by using a data transformation, even if the relationship between the variables is nonlinear.
 A presentation of this result for population distributions is given by Cox & Hinkley.

 A corresponding result exists for reducing the sample correlations to zero.
 Suppose a vector of n random variables is observed m times.
 Let X be a matrix where $X_{i,j}$ is the jth variable of observation i.
 Let $Z_{m,m}$ be an m by m square matrix with every element 1.
 Then D is the data transformed so every random variable has zero mean, and T is the data transformed so all variables have zero mean and zero correlation with all other variables – the sample correlation matrix of T will be the identity matrix.
 This has to be further divided by the standard deviation to get unit variance.
 The transformed variables will be uncorrelated, even though they may not be independent.

 where an exponent of − 1/2 represents the matrix square root of the inverse of a matrix.
 The correlation matrix of T will be the identity matrix.
 If a new data observation x is a row vector of n elements, then the same transform can be applied to x to get the transformed vectors d and t:

 This decorrelation is related to principal components analysis for multivariate data.